SixLabors/docs/articles/imagesharp/colorandeffects.md

 Values greater than `1` increase the effect.
 Values less than `1` reduce it.

+Brightness and contrast are simple global operations.
+They are useful for quick output tuning, but they do not replace tone mapping, exposure recovery, or color-managed workflows.
+Apply them after geometry changes when the effect is meant for the final exported image.

 ## Shift Hue and Saturation

 Use `Hue()` and `Saturate()` when you want to push color balance or intensity: